-SDG RISK AREA DESCRIPTION SCOPE RISK FACTORS SDG 16, 17 Stability Risk of increased political polarization as the country starts a new electoral cycle.
-Electoral management bodies, particularly National Electoral Commission (NEC), display weak level of preparedness to manage the electoral cycle Perception of partiality of electoral management bodies and lack of credibility on the electoral process.
+SDG RISK AREA DESCRIPTION SCOPE RISK FACTORS SDG 16, 17 17 Stability political polarization as the count starts a new polarization as the country starts a new Electoral management bodies, particularly National Electoral Commission (NEC), display weak level of preparedness to manage the electoral cycle Perception of partiality of electoral management bodies and lack of credibility on the electoral process.
 Disputed elections. electoral cycle.
 Relevant institutions, such as the Political Parties Registration Commission (PPRC), play a critical role in mitigating divergences between political parties.
 Agreement between political parties to continue to sustain peace in the country.
-Political parties disrupt the electoral process Manipulation of youth to engage in violent activities SDG 16, 17 G 16, Democratic Space Risks of budget constraints for and political interference in the functioning of democratic and human rights institutions.
-Limited institutional capacity to perform effectively and response to citizens' demands Lack of meaningful participation or representation of citizens interference in the Limited participation of women in democratic institutions and decision-making system National Human Rights Commission weakened Progressive decrease of respect of citizens' democratic rights and freedoms SDG 1,5, 10, 17 Social cohesion, gender Risks to social unity resulting from perceived political and ethnic discrimination.
+Political parties disrupt the electoral process Manipulation of youth to engage in violent activities SDG 16, 17 Democratic Space Risks of budget constraints for and political interference in the Limited institutional capacity to perform effectively and response to citizens' demands Lack of meaningful participation or representation of citizens interference Limited participation of women in democratic institutions and decision-making system National Human Rights Commission weakened Progressive decrease of respect of citizens' democratic rights and freedoms SDG 1,5, 10, 17 0, 17 cohesion, gender equality and non- discrimination Risks to social unity resulting from perceived political and ethnic discrimination.
 Increased social and gender inequalities and marginalization of youth.
-Citizens' perception of discriminatory practices based on ethnic and political biases Increased grievances, social division and political unrest and non- discrimination Increased social and gender inequalities and marginalization Marginalization of women and girls from social and political participation Unequal access of women and girls to resources, including land.
+Citizens' perception of discriminatory practices based on ethnic and political biases Increased grievances, social division and political unrest Marginalization of women and girls from social and political participation Unequal access of women and girls to resources, including land.
 Sexual violence, exploitation and abuse due to breakdown in social and economic activities, social division, and cultural norms Increased gender violence and exploitation of women and girls, including by continuing customary harmful practices Increased rural-urban divide and internal migration particularly of young people Unmanaged urbanization and increased number of slums in marginal urban areas